kteohConnex/boilerplate_dialogflowCX/README.md

 		firebase deploy --only functions

 4. Once successfully deployed, you will get the web hook URL in the terminal to trigger the cloud function (Can also be accessed from GCP Console).
 Use the link to add it to Dialgflow Fulfillment web socket section.
-Make sure to add ```/dialogflow/``` suffix to the URL:
+Make sure to add ```/dialogflow/``` suffix to the URL.

 	- For example: